Skip to main content Skip to footer

 Pre Admission Management Service (PreAMS)

-PreAMS (Royal Stoke) is situated directly beneath the hospital restaurant, on the ground floor of Main Building; When entering the atrium of the main building, walk towards Lloyds Pharmacy (in the far left corner).
-Continue straight on; passing the pharmacy and the department will be ahead of you.
+PreAMS (Royal Stoke) is situated directly beneath the hospital restaurant, on the ground floor of Main Building; When entering the atrium of the main building, we are situated behind Rowlands Pharmacy next to Orthopaedic outpatient department.

 PreAMS (County) is situated at the entrance to the Outpatients department; When entering the Main entrance, follow the signs for the Outpatients Department, PreAMS is first department on your left when entering Outpatients (we are opposite the Garden).